KAVALAPPARA SWAROOPAM ..FAMILY DIETY ARYANKAVILAMMA

 WRATH OF FIRE GOD

-at the dread of the mid night.. we heard the panic stricken howling shouts and calls …The way we communicated aa alarm among the inhabitants of thattakam all rushed forward, keeping our eyes on the red glow at the end of the darkness and panic stiricken devotees poured water on the temple which was being engulfed in the forest of flames an we dashed towards the front gate the tongues of flame touched them.
+We heard the panic stricken howling , shouts and calls at the dread of the mid night.The way we communicated an alarm among the inhabitants of thattakam.
+All rushed forward, keeping our eyes on the red glow at the end of the darkness .Panic stiricken devotees had thronged around the temple.They poured water on the temple which was being engulfed in the forest of flames .
+We dashed towards the front gate the tongues of flame touched them.

 HEALING THE BURNS

 Devi Temple, one of the ancient temples in Kavalappara.
 The family diety of Kavalappara Mooppil Nair suffered major damage in the fire that broke out in the midnight hours of the Friday night.